-Divorce is the legal process that brings a marriage to an end and this process is dealt with in the County Court.
+Divorce is the legal process that brings a marriage to an end and this process is dealt with in the family Court.
 For couples living in England and Wales any County Court can be used to start divorce proceedings.
-Most couples choose to start proceedings in the County Court most local to them.
-The local County Courts in our area are Ipswich, Bury St Edmunds, Colchester, Chelmsford, Norwich and Cambridge.
+Most couples choose to start proceedings in the Family Court most local to them.
+The local Family Courts in our area are Ipswich, Bury St Edmunds, Colchester, Chelmsford, Norwich and Cambridge.

 Grounds for divorce

 • that a couple have been married for at least a year

 • that the marriage has irretrievably broken down